igorpadua/Dracula-kde/README.md

 ## Donate

-Se você quiser fazer um donate para o criador do Layan Kde
+If you want to make a donate to the creator of Layan Kde

 <span class="paypal"><a href="https://www.paypal.me/vinceliuice" title="Donate to this project using Paypal"><img src="https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png" alt="PayPal donate button" /></a></span>